ChimeHQ/chime-clojure/README.md

 Still a work in progress.

+## Building

+- clone the repo
+- `cd chime-clojure`
+- `cp Projects/ExtensionContainer/User.xcconfig.template Projects/ExtensionContainer/User.xcconfig`
+- update `User.xcconfig` with your personal information
+- build/run with Xcode
+- Open Chime and activate the extension in Settings

 ## Suggestions or Feedback

 We'd love to hear from you!
 Get in touch via an issue a pull request.